Tools for your IP-strategy to elevate your business

 Business strategy

-While you develop your business strategy, you build assets, solve problems, and maybe improve “old” technology or invent something completely new.
+While developing your business strategy, you build assets, solve problems, and potentially improve existing technology or invent something completely new.

 You must understand what trade secrets, inventions, patentable inventions, discoveries, and publications are – and what they mean to your options for safeguarding your investments.